 Educate yourself about your legal obligations and responsibilities when it comes to collecting data on your employees.

-Perhaps the most important thing that employers can do to ensure that an employee monitoring software rollout goes smoothly is to make sure that they’re adhering to the legal and ethical limits of this type of monitoring.
+Perhaps the most important thing that employers can do to ensure to rollout user monitoring without damaging morale is to make sure that they’re adhering to the legal and ethical limits of this type of monitoring.
 Though they vary by location, there are usually laws regarding your employees’ privacy that you’re supposed to follow – however, it’s not unheard of for employers to overstep these boundaries, and employees may not feel that they have much recourse in those cases.
 Making it a priority to respect your employees’ legal boundaries can help prevent and defuse tension.

 Employers should also consider the ethical boundaries of employee monitoring in situations that aren’t explicitly covered by the law.
 You don’t necessarily need every bit of information that you could collect.
 For example, some information can be anonymized, giving you important information about patterns in the workplace without singling out individual employees.
 In many cases, you can get more useful information from observing anonymized patterns than you could from calling out individual employees, so why not preserve their anonymity when possible?

 It doesn’t matter how many good reasons there are to monitor your employees, if you allow your employees to find out after the fact that you’ve been monitoring them, rather than telling them up front, your employees are going to feel that they’ve been unfairly spied upon when they find out.